jsensenig/SBNDCOHNCSingleGamma/README.md

+### SBND COH NC Single Gamma Analysis

 This directory implements a reconstruction-based event selection for inclusive identidication on numu CC interactions in SBND/ICARUS for use by a study of numu disappearance in SBN.

 The directory structure is as follows:

-PreSelection: Gathers infomation for a bunch of modules on reconstructed
+`PreSelection`: Gathers infomation for a bunch of modules on reconstructed
               objects.
 Organizes interactions/slices from Pandora, runs
               calorimetry and momentum calculatiosn on all TPC tracks, runs cosmic ID on all tracks.
 Runs as a sbn module --